jazeee/dexcom-android-wall-panel/README.md

   * `popd`
   * Possibly also clean/reinstall packages.
 * In my case, it looks like the virtual Android device was simply hung.
 Force reboot or reset.

+### Troubleshooting

+If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

 ## To trigger debug menu